omerbenishay/GIP-agri-project/Readme.md

 1. Connect to the agrinet remote server with your credentials
 2. Clone the repository ```git clone https://github.com/simonlousky/model-leaf.git leafsegmentor```
 3. Enter the directory with `cd leafsegmentor`
-4. Run setup `bash setup.sh` and follow the miniconda install instructions with default values
+4. Run setup `bash setup.sh` and follow the miniconda install instructions with default values if needed.
     * This may take a while, go make yourself a coffee

 The install will create a directory leafsegmentor.
 All relative paths should be from this directory.